Take a look at last months magazine by clicking on the News Page button

 a circle or a 'rond bas', which transformed to 'arobase'.
 The symbol was

 found in merchants' accounts in Florence in the Middle Ages and was in

 very wide commercial use throughout the world in the 19th century: "five apples @ 5 cents each", hence its appearance on early typewriter

 J V Holmes

-Please phone Jim for Baptisms, Weddings and Banns at Dymchurch or for any pastoral concerns which you would like to discuss with him.
+Please telephone for Baptisms, Weddings and Banns at Dymchurch or for any pastoral concerns which you would like to discuss.